 If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
-We can provide you with a variation request template.
+You can submit a variation request via our online portal.

 If a delay in the project causes milestone achievement and payment dates to move to a different financial year, you will need a variation to the grant agreement.
 We can only move funds between financial years if there is enough program funding in the relevant year to allow for the revised payment schedule.
 If we cannot move the funds, you may lose some grant funding.